Jan Dahm

 Jan Dahm (5 April 1921 – 16 February 2013) was a Norwegian resistance member during World War II.
 He was among the first group of people to be subject to court-martial during the German occupation of Norway, and later initiated and headed the Secret Intelligence Service group Theta, which operated in Bergen from December 1941 to June 1942.

 German court-martial

-At the German attack on Norway in April 1940 Jahn Dahm was a nineteen-year-old engineering student at Bergens Tekniske Skole.
+At the German attack on Norway in April 1940 Jahn Dahm, who was born on 5 April 1921, was a nineteen-year-old engineering student at Bergens Tekniske Skole.
 He had been an eager radio amateur and a member of Bergen Radio Relé Liga for years, and at home he also had a workshop for building radios.
 On 25 June 1940, while he had an examination at the school, he was taken to the Gestapo office in Bergen, where he was confronted with equipment taken from his home and told he would be charged with espionage.
 On 28 June he was transported by bus from Bergen to Møllergaten 19 in Oslo with ten other arrestees.